 For people with an inclination towards research, it is a very satisfying choice to pursue it and join academia towards training and guiding budding medical professionals.
 Top pharmaceutical firms offer lucrative opportunities to MBBS graduates in their research and development units.
 Not just that various renowned medical institutions including AIIMS, PGIMER, JIPMER, Indian Council for Medical Research (ICMR), Tata Institute of Fundamental Research (TIFR), Centre for Cellular and Molecular Biology (CCMB) etc offer excellent opportunities for research and academics.

 5. Career in Health Administration/Hospital Management

-Hospitals can function well if their health services and day-to-day operations are managed well.
-This is another area where doctors increasingly can play a good role as they understand the system better.
-Most hospitals recruit doctors who can understand the problem areas, tackle challenges and find ways to enhance efficiency of processes and administration.
-This kind of role is generally available to doctors who have completed an additional management programme after MBBS degree.
+Medicos with management skills can opt for Hospital Management career options to enhance their knowledge of medicine as well as their inclination towards management roles.
+It is a well known fact that if the day-to-day services at hospitals are managed well then their services become more organized and functional.
+There are many hospitals who recruit doctors in such management roles where they deem fit.
+Doctors who can understand the problem ares, tackle challenges and find ways to enhance efficiency of processes and administration are highly in demand.
+Generally, doctors who have completed additional management programme after their MBBS degree are offered these roles.
 Master-level programmes like Health Administration and Hospital Management impart crucial skills to the doctors for managing multi-specialty hospitals, special clinics, insurance companies to name a few.

 6. Biomedical Engineering and Sciences

-Developing various machines and instruments for use in health services is another specialized field which doctors with engineering skills can opt for.
+Another specialized field,where medicos who have an interest in machines and their mechanisms, can try their luck is developing machines and instruments for use in health services.
 Such courses intend to develop engineering strategies to advance inventions in the medical field to improve healthcare and patient care.